SyncfusionExamples/How-to-swipe-an-item-programatically-in-xamarin.forms-listview/README.md

-# How to swipe an item programatically in xamarin.forms listview?
+# How to swipe an item programmatically in xamarin.forms listview?

-This example demonstrates how to swipe an item programatically in xamarin.forms listview.
+This example demonstrates how to swipe an item programmatically in xamarin.forms listview.

 ## Requirements to run the demo